full name: Shirley Jean Rickert

 1944

-- On February 3rd of this year, The Yukon Sun (OK) listed James William Riedel, 20, of Mustang Field, and Shirley Jean Rickert, 18, of Hollywood, CA, as among those obtaining
+- Feb.
+3, 1944: The Yukon Sun (OK) listed James William Riedel, 20, of Mustang Field, and Shirley Jean Rickert, 18, of Hollywood, CA, as among those obtaining a marriage license.

 - Meet The People (role: dancer)